 Greensburg

 On the evening of May 4, 2007, the town of Greensburg, Kansas, was directly hit by a powerful tornado, reducing almost the entire town to rubble.
-What are the odds that I had chosen that very place back in 1993 to capture small-town life in the American Midwest?
-My early black-and-white photographs now serve as a poignant, nostalgic glimpse into Greensburg before the disaster.
+What are the odds that Susanne Walström had chosen that very place back in 1993 to capture small-town life in the American Midwest?
+Her early black-and-white photographs now serve as a poignant, nostalgic glimpse into Greensburg before the disaster.

 Despite the massive ruination in 2007, Greensburg was rebuilt.
-A particularly fascinating aspect of the rebuild was the decision to create a greener, more sustainable city — making Greensburg a pioneer in sustainable urban planning.
+A particularly fascinating aspect of the reconstruction was the decision to do it in a green and climate-smart way, making the town a pioneer in sustainable urban planning.

-Now, 30 years after my first visit and 18 years after the tornado, I have returned.
-What became of the people I met in 1993?
+Now, 30 years after her first visit and 18 years after the tornado, she has returned.
+What became of the people she met in 1993?
 What dreams guided the reconstruction, and how did it turn out?
 And what is it like to live in the so-called Tornado Alley, where every year brings the threat of powerful storms and new tornadoes?

 Photography & text - Susanne Walström